 Everyone’s Books serves as a community base for local givers, receiving the books that they will be giving out and providing useful resources.

 World Book Night is a campaign to give thousands of free, specially-printed paperbacks to light or non-readers.
 Volunteer book givers help promote reading by going into communities and handing out free copies to those without means or access to a printed book.

 bookstores and libraries, they’ll be sharing them in locations such as hospitals, mass transit, nursing homes, food pantries, underfunded schools and more.
 This is not a random giveaway, but a person-to-person, carefully planned outreach.

 World Book Night is making a short, free original e-book available to everyone at its website on April 22.
 It contains 10 short essays by booksellers, librarians and authors who were also givers.

 The WBN picks are by a wide array of award-winning and bestselling adult and YA authors, as well as classics, books in Spanish, and books in large print.
-The assortment of WBN titles is based on diversity in subject matter, age level, gender, ethnicity and geography.
-The books were chosen in a vote by librarians, booksellers and last year’s givers.

 More information is at www.us.worldbooknight.org.